telerik/xaml-docs/controls/radcontextmenu/populating-with-data/template-and-style-selectors.md

 The __RadContextMenu__ and the __RadMenuItem__ controls come with a set of selector properties.
 Typically, you use a template or style selector when you have more than one data template or style defined for the same type of objects.

+>The following example is based on the [Populating with Data - Binding to Dynamic Data]({%slug radcontextmenu-populating-with-data-binding-to-dynamic-data%}) article.

 Here is a list of the selectors provided by the __RadContextMenu__ control:

 * __ItemTemplateSelector__: Used to select the __DataTemplate__ that is set to the __HeaderTemplate__ property of the child __RadMenuItems__.